awefiown/awefiown.github.io/_posts/2015-03-06-on-truth-and-metaphor.md

 comments: true
 title: on truth and metaphor
 subtitle: an essay on nietzsche's use of metaphor
-tags: [season of pisces, university writing]
+tags: [season of pisces, nietzsche, metaphor, truth,  university writing]
 ---

 When we utilise metaphor, we take two distinctly unrelated objects, and transfer qualities from one to the other.
 In early Nietzsche, metaphor is especially tied to the general notion of truth.
 This is not because truth is arrived at by means of metaphor, e.g., when Shakespeare pines that his lover is a hot summer’s day, the reader concludes that the truth of matter must be that the lover is a source of warmth to Shakespeare.
 Rather, for Nietzsche, there is no truth of the matter:  there is only metaphor, dangerously reclassified as truth.

 This argument is not as far-fetched as it appears prima facie.
 It is not too radical to conceive of our most basic ideas are constructed of various layers of metaphor.
 Consider, for example, the process of designation in language.
 Nietzsche distinguishes between two separate planes of metaphor.
 The first metaphor:
  - *“A nerve stimulus transformed into an image — the first metaphor!”
 (TL.
 256).*
 Suppose John looks off into the shadowy distance and sees a tree.
 The process by which the brain translates the information received by the optic system is not the tree-in-itself, but the process does allow John to comprehend the experience of viewing the tree, or to conceive of the tree.
 It facilitates the contemplation of an imprecise impression of a tree-in-itself.
 There is simply no other humanly possible way to intake and process information.
 John cannot literally implant the tree-in-itself into his brain, and so, all he has is an interpretation of a tree-in-itself.
 This is the first metaphor; an object being reduced into an idea.